bemasc/risav/draft-xu-ipsecme-risav.md

 <!-- TBD. -->

 --- back
-# Appendix: Summary of Attacks {#appendixA}
+# Appendix: Summary of Attacks Launched By Spoofing Address {#appendixA}

-The malicious attacks that launched by spoofing address can be classified into two parts: direct attack and amplification attack.
+The malicious attacks that launched by spoofing address can be classified into two parts: direct attack and reflection attack.
+Regardless of the scenario, the packets sent out by attacker would use the spoofed IP address as its source address.

 ## Direct Attack

-Direct attack is attacks that use spoofing address as the attack methodology.
-In this case, the packets sent out by attacker to victim would use the spoofed IP address as its source address.
-It is hard to locate the attackers.
-These attacks includes DoS, DDoS, SYN flooding, etc.
+The packet with the spoofing address will go to the victim directly.
+These attacks include DoS, DDoS, flooding-based attacks, etc. In this case, it is hard to say whether this action is launched by the user's misconfiguration or a malicious attacker's intent even if SAV is deployed.
+But SAV could help to locate where the abnormal traffic originates and to stop it as soon as possible.

-## Amplification Attack
+## Reflection Attack

-Attackers would not send the packets to victim directly, but they would send packets to a server that runs amplification service, such as DNS, NTP, SNMP, SSDP, and other UDP/TCP-based services.
-In this case, packet sent to the public server would be multiplicated replyed to the victim, which would be more destructive than direct attack.
+Attackers would not send packets to victims directly, but they would send packets to a server that runs amplification services, such as DNS, NTP, SNMP, SSDP, and other UDP/TCP-based services.
+The packet sent to the public server would be multiplicatively amplified and replied to the victim, which would be more destructive than a direct attack.
+In this case, if SAV is deployed, attackers are almost not able to launch such attacks.